 Partner agencies are looking beyond funding body requirements and key performance indicators (KPI) and are considering what outcomes are relevant to consumers.

-Project partners have increased the value they place on lived experience, incorporating this voice when developing client centred support plans and assessments.
+Project partners have increased the value they place on lived experience, incorporating this voice when developing client centered support plans and assessments.

 There has been an increase in agency collaboration, including co-location of services to foster engagement and trust between clients and service providers.